-ERP software gives businesses a single view of their operations and can automate a chunk of their day-to-day processes, including demand planning.
+ERP system gives businesses a single view of their operations and can automate a chunk of their day-to-day processes, including demand planning.
 In doing so, demand can be created upon the receipt of orders, which not only ensures the leanest and most efficient use of raw materials and resources at any given time, but it also allows for more accurate job and delivery planning based on real-time data analysis.
-ERP is especially beneficial for procurement in custom manufacturing scenarios, where there isn’t a consistent supply of materials needed for production and ordering can be more complicated—often with longer lead times.
+ERP is especially beneficial for procurement in custom manufacturing scenarios, where there isn’t a consistent supply of materials needed for the production process and ordering can be more complicated—often with longer lead times.
 With ERP for supply chain management in place, other key tasks like transportation of raw materials can be automated for improved efficiency.

 Keeping paperwork up to date and accurate can be a laborious and time-consuming task, but it’s nevertheless an essential part of business operations.
 ERP software solutions for business can automate things like invoicing, so that invoice documents can be automatically sent out to customers with no manual intervention required.
-ERP software can also handle import and export documents to facilitate international shipments, archiving data while mitigating human error and providing a better all-round service to customers.
+ERP systems can also handle import and export documents to facilitate international shipments, archiving data while mitigating human error and providing a better all-round service to customers.

 Since a supply chain is made of multiple links, optimising the interaction between them can vastly improve the whole chain and ensure smooth deliveries and happy end customers.
 Integrating ERP software with supply chain management helps streamline communication between various vendors in the chain by connecting them through one centralised ERP system.
 This optimises efficiency by reducing bottlenecks in workflow and automating inventories so that materials are always in stock.
 ERPs also allow businesses to gain an overview of vendor performance, and to compare prospective vendors so that they know they’re making competitive decisions.

 ERP solutions help supply chains maintain a consistent flow of goods and meet their expected service levels, which benefits the end customer and builds consumer satisfaction.
-ERP software gives businesses a comprehensive real-time overview of end-to-end operations, which allows them to spot potential pain points and make the necessary adjustments to improve services.
+ERP software gives businesses a comprehensive real-time overview of end-to-end supply chain operations, which allows them to spot potential pain points and make the necessary adjustments to improve services.
 This improved level of operational visibility also means that companies can make and keep service promises based on facts, rather than pre-defined best-practice SLAs.

 A custom logistics software development partner will work with you to analyse your requirements, get invested in your vision, and find the best-fit custom ERP solution for your business needs, which may occasionally mean challenging your original ideas.